armandovaldez955/JWKS-server1/README.md

 # JWKS-server1 project summary
-Make sure to haveflask install, use this in the terminal: pip install flask pyjwt cryptography <br />
+Make sure to have flask installed in the terminal, use this in the windows terminal: pip install flask pyjwt cryptography <br />
 <br />
 This project has been made with the help of AI.
 I used ChatGPT to create the server and then debug issues with the results.
 I also used to make the test suite and coverage.
 For the creation of the server, I used this as the prompt: <br />